Filtered By: Lifestyle

 At first, it feels strange watching a woman in her apartment.
 It almost feels as if the play is making a peeping tom out of you, if you will.

 But Dolly is Dolly, and slowly, whatever hyper-awareness and unease about watching her a little too intimately disappears.
 You instead become concerned for her, or the character she plays.
 She is so diligent at taking care of herself and her apartment — she cleans the toilet every time she pees.
-She washes the dishes and her hand so religiously — and yet you can tell she is next-level tired, and not just from enduring a long day.
+She washes the dishes and her hands so religiously — and yet you can tell she is next-level tired, and not just from enduring a long day.
 It is shown in the way her shoulders slouch.

 Her longing for a connection is shown in the way she would pause what ever it is she is doing to listen for the next song: What are they going to play next?
 Will it be my request?
 It is revealed in the way she lit up and danced as her favorite song came on.

-"Request" is a slow-burn that doesn't really end when the theater lights go up.
-It's almost like a confrontation of oneself that extends all through the drive home, until you yourself enter your house, late, dark and quiet after seeing the play.
-Then you realize you're mirroring Dolly, or the the woman in the play, as you take care of little responsibilities, locking the doors, checking the mail, washing the dishes.
+It's almost as if "Request" forces a confrontation of oneself that extends all through the drive home, until you enter your house, late, dark and quiet after seeing the play.
+Then you realize you're mirroring Ms. Reyes as you take care of little responsibilities, locking the doors, checking the mail, maybe even washing the dishes.

 "Request sa Radyo" runs until October 20 at the Samsung Performing Arts Theater, Circuit Makati.
 Tickets.